bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- width="5.0in" height="2.370726159230096in" -->

-For example, suppose you lay out your page with a header section that contains some company logo and navigation links.
+For example, suppose you lay out your page with a <b>header section</b> that contains some company logo and navigation links.

-Then a main section contains sections and articles.
+Then a <b>main section</b> contains sections and articles.

-Finally, a footer section contains contact information and social media links.
+Finally, a <b>footer section</b> contains contact information and social media links.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->